theGeorge123/anemi-meets-cursor/README.md

 - `npm run lint` - Run ESLint
 - `npm run preview` - Preview production build
 - `npm run test:e2e` - Run Playwright end-to-end tests
+  - The command spins up the Vite dev server automatically.
+Set `BASE_URL` if you want to point the tests at a different running instance.
+  - Browsers are downloaded on first run; reuse of the dev server is disabled in CI when the `CI` environment variable is present.
+  - Ensure a valid `.env` file is present so Vite can read the Supabase keys.

 ## Realtime Experience